+1-888-360-0001 8:00AM to 6:00PM EST

 When Would Your Physician Recommend an MRI?

-Your physician would recommend an MRI for the hip if he or she suspects an underlying pathology not consistent with the initial diagnosis.
-Likewise, if he or she suspects a tumor or an infection that can potentially be dangerous or deadly.
+Your physician would recommend an MRI for the hip if they suspect an underlying pathology inconsistent with the initial diagnosis.
+Likewise, if they suspect a tumor or an infection that can be dangerous or deadly.

-You’ll have cause to visit your regular care physician if the swelling won’t go down, bleeding is uncontrollable, or if you experience pain for longer than a reasonable time frame.
+You'll have cause to visit your regular care physician if the swelling doesn't go down, bleeding is uncontrollable, or you experience pain for longer than a reasonable time frame.

 Recommended Tests